jonatan-kazmierczak/articles/pandemic-2020.md

 ([examples](https://www.google.com/search?q=medicine+logo&tbm=isch&hl=en&chips=q:medicine+logo,g_1:snake:y6NHL49dknw%3D&client=firefox-b-d&sa=X&ved=2ahUKEwi03Oihr5LuAhUQyKQKHaAmD5UQ4lYoAHoECAEQGA&biw=1428&bih=700))

 ### *there will be 1,290 days*
-The unusual worldwide realities, mentioned above, will last 1,290 days - it means 3 years and 7 months (counting 30 days as 1 month).
+The unusual worldwide situation, described above, should last 1,290 days - it means 3 years and 7 months (counting 30 days as 1 month).

-However, it is important to successfully reach the end of 1,335 days - it means 1.5 month more.
+However, it is important for you to successfully reach the end of 1,335 days - it means 1.5 month more.

 ## Context
 Some additional info about the context of the referred prophecy: